Buyer's Guides for the Marketing of Photonics and Laser Technology Products

 As an example, I show you how that works for an expensive type of laser product in a very competitive market:

-- Our corresponding page with suppliers for femtosecond lasers got 121 page views in the same month, and it caused 58 referrals to supplier web pages.
-32 of those referrals went to companies having paid enhanced entries.
+- Our corresponding page with suppliers for femtosecond lasers got 207 page views in the same month, and it caused 84 referrals to supplier web pages.
+49 of those referrals went to companies having paid entries, although these are only 7 out of 92 suppliers for ultrafast lasers.

 Now you will wonder what results the other BGs might achieve there.
 Think about what chances they have to reach the same level – without having an encyclopedia article on that topic and without having a significant search engine ranking.
 Of course, you can also apply all the criteria for usefulness mentioned above; usefulness influences popularity.
 Presumably, you will reach at similar conclusions as we do (and already did before establishing another BG).
 And the same reasoning will apply to many hundreds of other photonics and laser products, where only RP Photonics has an encyclopedia article.